The Notorious Playground of Coulee Dam

 - Published: 2008

-- Subject Listing: Memoir, Western History, Native American Studies
+- Subject Listing: History / Western History; Biography, Autobiography, and Memoir; Native American and Indigenous Studies

 - Bibliographic information: 184 pp., 32 illus., 5 x 8 in.